scriptrdotio/eurotech_simpleapp/documentation/understanding_the_code.md

 ## Structure of the application

-The application is decomposed in three layers:
+The application is composed of three layers:

 - /view: it contains the dashboard script.
 The dashboard invokes the scripts in the /api layer
 - /api: it defines a simple API layer on top of the - simple - logic of the application and contains 3 simple scripts that implement API operation (getLatestData, getHistoricalData and inject)